grafana/agent/docs/developer/windows/certificate_store/README.md

 1. From Server Management click Tools->Certificate Authority
 ![](./images/certificate_authority_click.png)

-2. Ensure `Certificate Templates` is available, if not then you are not setup as an Enterprise CA and go back to `Setup as domain controller`
+2. Ensure `Certificate Templates` is available, if not then you are not set up as an Enterprise CA and go back to `Setup as domain controller`
 ![](./images/certificate_templates.png)

 3. Right click on `Certificate Templates` and select `Manage`